VISITOR INFORMATION

 The 'Flying Spur Kirk'

-For more information on the fascinating history of Moffat and St Andrew's Church building, visit Moffat Museum.
+For more information on the fascinating history of Moffat and the church building, visit Moffat Museum.

 Upper Annandale Parish Church (formerly St Andrew's Church)